Caroline Wozniacki,

-Rory McIlroy is threatening to give the 2016 Olympics Games a miss.
-Rory McIlroy is reaching breaking point on subject of his national allegiance and hinted that he is giving serious consideration to skipping the 2016 Olympic Games.
+Rory McIlroy is reaching breaking point on the subject of his national allegiance and hinted that he is giving serious consideration to skipping the 2016 Olympic Games.

 The world No 1 said in a BBC documentary broadcast on Thursday night that he may opt out when golf returns to the Games in Rio de Janeiro rather than risk offending fans by choosing to represent Ireland or Team GB.